shhhkun/TrashPando/README.md

 # Trashu — A Smart Desktop Storage Cleaner

 ## Overview
 Trashu is a desktop app built with Electron that helps users clean up their storage by finding duplicate, unused, or forgotten files.
-With plans to integrate smart metrics like last access time and usage frequency, which aims to make disk cleanup simple and efficient.
+With plans to integrate smart metrics, including last access and usage time, the app aims to provide suggestions that simplify and optimize disk cleanup.

 *Built with: Electron, Node.js, React, Vite, JavaScript, Tailwind CSS*